-How does air pollution affect my lungs and/or my asthma?
+How does air pollution affect my lungs?

 The average person who is moderately active during the daytime breathes about 20,000 liters of air every day.
 There are particles in the air you breathe that could be harmful.
 Particles, such as dust and soot, mold, fungi, bacteria, and viruses, land on airway and alveolar surfaces.
 The respiratory system has defense mechanisms to clean and protect itself.